oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

 ### Step 5: Setting up kubectl

+First ownload and set up the **kubectl** executable on your machine.
+You can folled [the detailed steps on this page](env-setup-kubectl.md) for more details.

-You need to configure your terminal window to point to the kubeconfig configuration file that belongs to the cluster you just created.
+Next you need to configure your terminal window to point to the kubeconfig configuration file that belongs to the cluster you just created.
 This file has been generated during the terraform setup of your cluster.

 The *kubeconfig* file contains the necessary details and parameters to connect to Oracle Container Engine (Kubernetes cluster).
 The *clusters* parameter defines the available clusters.